 - Our notary public will verify your identity according to your photo identification document and invite you to sign the statutory declaration.

-- You and your partner must sign the statutory declaration, declaring that you have read and understood all the statements in the form and that those statements are true.
+- You and your partner must sign the statutory declaration in the presence of our notary public, declaring that you have read and understood all the statements in the form and that those statements are true.

 Who is a common-law partner?

 A common-law partner is a person who has an unmarried union with another person (ie, commonly referred to as a de-facto partner or domestic partner in Australia).
 The relationship must continue for at least one year.
 For more information.

 What other documents are required?